Lalla Ward: Early career

 Ward (first from right) in 1974, with other actors during the filming of Rosebud. left to right: Debra Berger, Brigitte Ariel, Kim Cattrall and Isabelle Huppert.

 Ward's stage name, "Lalla", originates from her attempts as a toddler to pronounce her own name.
 She left school at age 14 because she "loathed every single minute of it" and took her O-levels on her own.
 Ward studied at the Central School of Speech and Drama from 1968 to 1971.
 After spending a few years painting, she auditioned at London drama schools "as a sort of dare" to herself:

 It was a 'see if you can do it' sort of thing, because it was the thing I hated most—just like somebody who's scared of heights might go rock climbing, or, I don't know, go potholing if they're claustrophobic.

 Ward began her acting career in the Hammer horror film Vampire Circus (1972), and played Lottie, the teenage daughter of Louisa Trotter (Gemma Jones) in The Duchess of Duke Street, the BBC drama series of the mid-1970s.
 She appeared in the films England Made Me (1973), Matushka (1973), Rosebud (1975), and Crossed Swords (or The Prince and the Pauper) (1977).
 In 1974, she acted in a film called Got It Made, directed by James Kenelm Clarke.
 Club International magazine ran a set of nude pictures, claiming they were of her but actually featuring images from the 1978 film Sweet Virgin, and Ward successfully sued the magazine.
 Her television work included The Upper Crusts (1973) as the daughter of Margaret Leighton and Charles Gray, Van der Valk (1973), The Protectors (1973), Quiller (1975), Who Pays the Ferryman?
-(1977), as Jill Haydon, daughter of the underworld crime boss William Henry (Bill) Hayden in an episode of the hard-hitting British police drama The Professionals, the episode entitled When the Heat Cools Off (1978) and Hazell (1979).
+(1977), as Jill Haydon, daughter of the underworld crime boss William Henry (Bill) Hayden in an episode of the British drama The Professionals, the episode entitled When the Heat Cools Off (1978) and Hazell (1979).
 In 1980, she played Ophelia to Derek Jacobi's Hamlet in the BBC television production.